-32. In its role as Highway Authority, Oxfordshire County Council has a statutory duty to maintain the network in a safe condition.
-A revised policy for Statutory Safety Inspections has recently being produced that aligns with the revised network hierarchy and new operational processes.
+33. In its role as Highway Authority, Oxfordshire County Council has a statutory duty to maintain the network in a safe condition.
+Failure to do so can lead to accidents, third party claims and other significant liability and reputational issues.

+34. A revised policy for Statutory Safety Inspections has recently being produced that aligns with the revised network hierarchy and new operational processes.
 The new policy and practice will assist the Council in managing resources and risk, and provide a robust mechanism for claims defence.